We have a number of funding opportunities which churches can explore to help support them with their mission and ministry.

 - financial accounts

 If you meet the criteria, please complete a stage one application form.
-The 2022 deadline for applications is Monday 20 June.
-Successful applicants will be notified by Friday 1 July and assisted to complete a stage two application form, with support from the Diocese, which must be completed by 2 September.
-Successful applications will be notified by November 2022.
+The 2023 deadline for applications has now closed.
+Successful applicants will be notified by Friday 7 July and assisted to complete a stage two application form, with support from the Diocese, which must be completed by 1 September.
+Successful applications will be notified by November 2023.

 The National Churches Trust gives grants ranging from small grants for maintenance issues, to larger grants for building repairs and the installation of toilets and kitchens.
 Parishes need to have approval in place before applying for a grant.
 There are usually two funding rounds a year.